Revaz Kemoklidze: Club career

 His club career started in Dinamo Tbilisi in 1997.
-Midway in the 2000/01 season he was bought by Torpedo Kutaisi, where he became a key player as they won the league title three years in a row.
+Midway in the 2000/01 season he was bought by Torpedo Kutaisi, where he became a key player as they won the league title three consecutive seasons.
 He then tried his luck in Turkey with Kocaelispor, but following their relegation he returned to Georgia.
 Before the 2005/06 season Kemoklidze returned to Dinamo Tbilisi.

 International career

 In addition, he was called up to the national team, where he was capped 20 times between 2000 and 2004.